GROG/ansible-role-sudo/README.md

 settings per host or group off hosts.
 The `sudo_grouplist` variables work the same way, but for group based sudo settings (name will be prepended with `%`).

-Each item in the list should have a `name`and optionaly a `sudo` rule list and a `sudoers_file` variable to specify a custom filename.
+Each item in the list should have a `name` and optionally a `sudo` rule list and a `sudoers_file` variable to specify a custom filename.
 This way you can use the same list that you pass to your user management role.

+When you wish to remove a sudo user/group item from the system do so by adding `state: absent` to the item.
+Ensuring removal of the matching `sudoers_file` from the system.
+Only deleting the item from the `_list` leaves the file behind in an unmanaged state, causing the old rule to remain in effect.

 ```yaml
 sudo_list: